13 Critical Customer Support Challenges to Overcome (2023)

 5. Handling angry customers

 Even the best companies experience unhappy customers – things go wrong and customers get upset.
 This is common in customer support, and there’s no escaping it.
-There are many reasons a customer may be upset, but regardless of the cause, it’s your team’s job to handle the situation properly.
-Your response can lead to good or bad promotion for your business.
+A customer may be upset for many reasons, but regardless of the cause, it’s your team’s job to handle the situation appropriately.
+Your response can lead to good or bad promotions for your business.

 The solution is to reach a satisfying conclusion for everyone – calmly, gracefully, and efficiently.
 Customers want their dissatisfaction taken seriously and problems resolved as quickly as possible.

-Start by apologizing to show accountability, provide an explanation (if possible), and offer reassurance.
+Start by apologizing to show accountability, explain (if possible), and offer reassurance.
 One commonly known method is the HEARD approach:

 6. Serving several customers at once

 One way to quickly support more customers is to assign issues to customer support reps based on their experience and seniority.
-The most complex the issue, the more seniored the rep that’s put on the case.
-Their expertise will allow them to serve more customers more quickly, while newer reps handle simpler, more black and white issues.
+The more complex the issue, the more seniored the rep that’s put on the case.
+Their expertise will allow them to serve more customers quickly, while newer reps handle simpler, more black-and-white issues.

 Whatfix Self Help is an in-app collection of guided flows, videos, and links that help users complete activities or tasks on an application.
 Once Flows have been created, Self Help is one of the ways users can navigate on their own more efficiently and reduce requests to customer support.